Medications and Drugs

 Phenylephrine is a decongestant that shrinks blood vessels in the nasal passages.
 Dilated blood vessels can cause nasal congestion (stuffy nose).

-The combination of brompheniramine, dextromethorphan, guaifenesin, and phenylephrine is used to treat sneezing, runny or stuffy nose, cough, chest congestion, itchy or watery eyes, hives, skin rash, itching, and other symptoms of allergies and the common cold.
+The combination of brompheniramine, dextromethorphan, guaifenesin, and phenylephrine is used to treat runny or stuffy nose, sneezing, itching, watery eyes, cough, chest congestion, and sinus congestion caused by allergies, the common cold, or the flu.

-Brompheniramine, dextromethorphan, guaifenesin, and phenylephrine may also be used for purposes other than those listed in this medication guide.
+Brompheniramine, dextromethorphan, guaifenesin, and phenylephrine may also be used for purposes not listed in this medication guide.

 Report Problems to the Food and Drug Administration